Dr. Robert Gentry's polonium halos are one of the only arguments against an old earth that's published in a peer-reviewed journal!

 Instant creation?
 A young earth?

 The source for Dr. Gentry's granite is unknown, so no one can actually go examine what happened.
 It's like a crime scene that can't be searched.
-Still, there's the granite, and there's the halos.
+Still, there's the granite, and there are the halos.

 The only argument against Dr. Gentry's claim that made any sense to me was the argument that the polonium was produced from the decay of uranium.
 The scientist making the argument says that the uranium decayed—over a period of millions of years—into radon.
 Radon is a gas.
 It moved through fissures in the rock, decayed to polonium, and the polonium then produced the halos long after the granite cooled.